sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - Does this mean that most workflows won't produce any logs?
 No, because an event sink can map each produced event into a log line, asynchronously, without slowing down the processing itself.
 - So why do we need to occasionally bump the log level to INFO?
 Or why log directly from the apps completely?
 Because sometimes weird things happen, and an application ends up not being able to publish the event, or you might be interested in how the inside of an app is working.
 - The events are already recorded forever, so no point in mapping them as logs that are also kept forever.
 You can keep the direct application logs for a while (1 month, or something similar), and merge these on demand with the event logs, when an employee wants to search for something.
 - Imagine you're having a live incident, you can ask your logging system to give you all the logs for a given invocation ID.
 Your system will merge the direct logs from the application containing that ID, and re-consume all events with that invocation ID, to produce a search space for you.
+Your system should show the whole tree of correlated logs and events.
 - If you create wrapping types for PII and secrets, you can easily avoid these being leaked in the direct application logs, and you can mask them when putting them in the search space.

 ## Outbound invocations